 With the aim of enhancing the quality and traceability of measurements in various economies of the Asia-Pacific region through a better regional scientific infrastructure, the Asia-Pacific Metrology Programme (APMP) and the Asia Pacific Laboratory Accreditation Cooperation (APLAC) agreed to strengthen bilateral cooperation.
-At the APMP General Assembly and Related Meetings held in Taipei in November 2013, both APMP and APLAC agreed to establish the APMP-APLAC Joint PT Working Group as a formal infrastructure to provide more proficiency testing programmes with metrologically traceable reference values for performance evaluation purpose.
-To echo this new initiative, the Government Laboratory, Hong Kong (GLHK) proposed a new PT study for the organochlorine pesticides in ginseng root for 2016/17.
-The purpose of this study is to demonstrate the capability of participating laboratories in measuring organochlorine pesticides in a relatively complex food matrix/botanical material (e.g. ginseng root).
-Alpha-hexachlorocyclohexane (α -BHC, CAS No. 319-84-6) and gammahexachlorocyclohexane (Lindane, CAS No. 58-89-9), which are commonly used organochlorine pesticides for the growth of ginseng, are selected as the analytes in this PT study.
-The Commission Regulation of European Union sets up that the maximum residue level (MRL) required by for hexachlorocyclohexane (sum of isomers, except lindane) is 0.02 mg/kg and that for lindane is 1 mg/kg in ginseng [1].
-The use of reliable methods for measurement of these organochlorine pesticides is important in safeguarding the quality of ginseng and related products and the public health.
+At the APMP General Assembly and Related Meetings held in Taipei in November 2013, both APMP and APLAC agreed to establish the APMP-APLAC Joint Proficiency Testing Working Group (PTWG) as a formal infrastructure to provide more proficiency testing programmes with metrologically traceable reference values for performance evaluation purpose.
+To echo this new initiative, the Government Laboratory, Hong Kong (GLHK) proposed a new PT study on the determination of elements in food supplement for 2016/17.
+The purpose of this study is to demonstrate the capability of participating laboratories in measuring essential elements in a relatively complex food matrix/biological material (e.g. food supplements).
+Zinc, manganese, calcium and magnesium, which are the micronutrients essential for good health and are the elements commonly formulated in food supplements, are selected as the analytes in this PT study.